Orbifold Semiorthogonal Decompositions for Abelian Varieties: orbifold semiorthogonal decomposition for A2/G(4,4,2)

-where \(\Gamma_i\) is the graph of the inclusion \(X^i\hookrightarrow X\), and we give \(Z_i\) its reduced scheme structure.
+where \(\Gamma_i\) is the graph of the inclusion \(X_i\hookrightarrow X\), and we give \(Z_i\) its reduced scheme structure.
 Then \(Z_i\) is an \(H_i\times G\)- invariant subscheme and so \(\mathcal{O}_{Z_i}\) can be taken as a kernel for the Fourier-Mukai functor

-where \(\pi_i\colon X^i\to \bar{X}^i\) is the quotient mapping.
-Equivalently, let \(\bar{Z}_i\) be the image of \(Z_i\) under the quotient \( (\pi_i,\mathrm{Id})\colon X^i\times X\to \bar{X}^i\times X\), then
+where \(\pi_i\colon X_i\to \overline{X_i}\) is the quotient mapping.
+Equivalently, let \(\overline{Z}_i\) be the image of \(Z_i\) under the quotient \( (\pi_i,\mathrm{Id})\colon X_i\times X\to \overline{X_i}\times X\), then

-We note that if \(X^i\) is a point, then \(Z_i\) is also a point and the corresponding $\Phi_i$ is simply the pushforward along the inclusion of the origin which is \(G\)-invariant.
-If \(X^i\) is a hyperplane, then \(Z^i\) is the union of two lines in \(X^i\times X\cong\mathbb{A}^3\) as the centralizer is index two.
-If \(X^i = X\), then $\Phi_1=\pi^*$, the pullback functor from the coarse space.
+We note that if \(X_i\) is a point, then \(Z_i\) is also a point and the corresponding $\Phi_i$ is simply the pushforward along the inclusion of the origin which is \(G\)-invariant.
+If \(X_i\) is a line, then \(Z_i\) is the union of two lines in \(X_i\times X\cong\mathbb{A}^3\) as the centralizer has index two.
+If \(X_i = X\), then $\Phi_1=\pi^*$, the pull-back functor from the coarse space.

+We proceed to compute the images of points via the functors $\Phi_i$, for $i=1,2,3,4$.
+We begin by fixing some notation.